israelali1424/SIE_Notes/chapter_12_ annuities_.md

 - Beneficiary pays income tax on gains above cost basis

 Remember: Variable annuities are complex products with both insurance and investment components.
 Understanding their features and tax implications is crucial for both exam success and real-world application.

+Annuity units in variable annuity contracts fluctuate in value based on the performance of separate account assets.
+The number of units is fixed but their value continues to fluctuate.
+S